SLG64/SLG64s-Undertale-Deltarune-Engine/README.md

 # Current Progress
 At the moment, overworld "walking" is done.
 I plan on adding sprinting, enemy encounters, and more for these AUs.
 I also got a Start-Up screen that anyone can put their logo in, and it includes a credit for me.

 I also have many souls complete, and there are custom ones!
-Here, lemme demonstrate:
+Allow me to explain:

 ### DETERMINATION SOUL
 The Soul of Determination, or just the default one, is pretty simple to make, actually.
 This soul has no special abilities, but is nice to have for regular fights.
 Its movement consists of normal horizontal and vertical movement, using the arrow keys.